World-class research. Ultimate impact.

 Frontiers in Cardiovascular Medicine is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Cardiovascular Medicine welcome submission of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review, Technology Report, Curriculum, Instruction, and Pedagogy, Specialty Grand Challenge, Addendum, Erratum and Protocols.
+The specialty sections of Frontiers in Cardiovascular Medicine welcome submission of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol, Systematic Review, Technology and Code, Policy and Practice Reviews, Curriculum, Instruction, and Pedagogy, Specialty Grand Challenge and Addendum.

 When submitting a manuscript to Frontiers in Cardiovascular Medicine, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.

 Articles published in the specialty sections above will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Cardiovascular Medicine.

 Avenue du Tribunal Fédéral 34

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org